 Reviewers have the right to reject the assessment of a manuscript when they are not qualified enough.
-If they are requested to review a manuscript which has been previously reviewed, they have inform the editor of primary review details unless they are asked to review.
+If they are requested to review a manuscript which has been previously reviewed, they have informed the editor of primary review details unless they are asked to review.

 Blind peer review

 Reviewers have to inform the editor if they know the identity of the author.
 They are also responsible for avoiding to disclose their identity to authors.